Decomposing the automorphism group of the surreal numbers: Decomposing the automorphism group

 \begin{proof} Let $\sigma\in \Aut(k\pow{G},+,\cdot)$. \Cref{lem:rcimpliesorder} implies that $\sigma\in \Aut(k\pow{G},+,<)$.
 Thus by \Cref{lem:orderimpliesvalue}, $\sigma$ is valuation preserving.
 We obtain $\sigma\in\vAut(k\pow{G},+,\cdot)$. \end{proof}

-In order to apply \cite[Theorem~3.7.1]{ks22}, it needs to be verified that $\No=\R\pow{\No}$ satisfies the first and canonical second lifting property.
-We refer the reader to \cite[Definitions~3.1.3 \& 3.3.5]{ks22} for the definitions of lifting properties.
-Indeed, \cite[Example~3.1.4~(i)]{ks22} yields that $\R\pow{\No}$ has the first lifting property, and by \cite[Example~3.3.9~(i)]{ks22} it has the canonical second lifting property.
+In order to apply~\cite[Theorem~3.7.1]{ks22}, we need to check that $\No=\R\pow{\No}$ satisfies the first and canonical second lifting property.
+We refer the reader to~\cite[Definitions~3.1.3 \& 3.3.5]{ks22} for the definitions of lifting properties.
+Indeed,~\cite[Example~3.1.4~(i)]{ks22} yields that $\R\pow{\No}$ has the first lifting property, and by~\cite[Example~3.3.9~(i)]{ks22} it has the canonical second lifting property.

 \begin{proposition} \end{proposition}